 “Sometimes called a ‘sommelier’s cork puller,’ the double-hinged versions are, by far, the most preferred by the wine community.
 They’re sturdy, they fit perfectly in your hand and then into your pocket, and the investment is easy to swallow,” says Trotta.
 Double-hinged corkscrews, as opposed to those with a single hinge, provide additional leverage to safely and easily remove either synthetic or natural corks from any bottle.
 According to Trotta, this style also generally avoids puncturing through the bottom of the cork, which can lead to cork bits ending up in your wine (although if it’s natural cork, this is no big deal—just remove the pieces if they make it into your glass).

-You can find plenty of quality double-hinged classic corkscrews for under $15, but if you’re willing to spend a bit more, go for a design with a grooved worm, like this Le Creuset waiter’s friend.
+You can find plenty of quality double-hinged classic corkscrews for a bargain price, but if you’re willing to spend a bit more, go for a design with a grooved worm, like this Le Creuset waiter’s friend.
 As a longtime wine writer and sommelier-in-training, this is one of my absolute favorite features in a wine key—the groove ensures a smooth and easy journey into the cork.
-This version comes in a multitude of color options and features a scratch-resistant ergonomic handle, built-in serrated foil cutter, and a 10-year limited warranty.
+This version comes in a multitude of color options and features a scratch-resistant ergonomic handle and built-in serrated foil cutter.

 Fun and easy to use